MONTANA COWBOY HALL OF FAME LEGACY INDUCTION

 While at a dance in the “old log school” in Kirby, Montana, Slim met the “good lookin’ new schoolmarm.”
 On November 7, 1923, Slim married that pretty little schoolteacher, Rose Smith, in Buffalo, Wyoming.
 They went on to have six children: Kathleen, George, Lenore, Joanne, Dolores and Elmer E. Jr., many grandchildren and great-great grandchildren.

 Like most pioneer families, they lived on what they raised in their gardens, wild fruit and beef.
-They had their own smoke house to cure pork, ham and bacon.
+They had their own smokehouse to cure pork, ham and bacon.
 The only items they ever had to stock up on was coffee, tea, flour, sugar, salt and tobacco.
 The family dug their own coal for the ranch which usually took eight to ten days to fill the coal house.
 In winter they waited until the ice on the pond was at least a foot thick, then saw it into blocks 24 inches long to be loaded up on the wagon and hauled to the icehouse.
 It took a lot of work, but worth every ounce of labor when enjoying cold drinks and ice cream in the hot summer months.
 They lived out the last days of the pioneer life where one always looked out for family and neighbors.

 The Kobold Bar Z Heart ranch, located 15 miles south of Hardin, contained an important historical battleground site.
 It was the location of the Rosebud Battlefield.
 It is also known as “The Battle Where the Girl Saved Her Brother” or “Buffalo Calf Woman Rescues Chief Comes In Sight.”
 The Cheyenne call it "Battle where Mo'kesa'e meona'e saved her brother Vehoneme'ehnstese."
-It was the campaign of General Crook against the Sioux and Cheyenne that ultimately lead to General Custer’s last stand.
-Shoshoni Chief Washakie, along with Crow leaders, Medicine Crow and Chief Plenty Coups, fought with General Crook.
+It was the campaign of General Crook against the Sioux and Cheyenne that ultimately led to General Custer’s last stand.
+Shoshone Chief Washakie, along with Crow leaders, Medicine Crow and Chief Plenty Coups, fought with General Crook.
 Chief Spotted Wolf led over 1500 Sioux and Cheyenne in the Battle of the Rosebud on June 17, 1876, and ultimately killed General Custer eight days later in the Battle of the Little Big Horn.

 Slim discovered a 4,000-year-old, 40-foot Buffalo Jump on the ranch along with many pictographs.
 After retiring in 1970, Slim spent all his spare time preserving and promoting the battlefield and the jump.
 Over the years Slim welcomed many Native Americans from different tribes to come back to the ranch on the anniversary of the Battle of the Rosebud and share the stories of their people, perform ceremonies and make offerings to their forebears.
 Slim graciously gave complimentary tours to anyone interested in the area.
 One visitor, J.R.
 Vaughn, ended up publishing a book, “With Crook on the Rosebud.”